 Marinating Meat with Buttermilk

 Southern fried chicken is traditionally marinated overnight in buttermilk and spices before coating it in flour and frying.
 The remaining moisture in the buttermilk after the marinade has been drained helps the flour stick to the chicken, and results in a crispy outer coating.
-Some recipes recommend pulling the chicken out of the marinade, dipping in flour and then dipping back in the marinade and re-dipping in flour for an extra crispy texture.
+Some recipes recommend pulling the chicken out of the marinade, dipping it in flour, and then dipping it back in the marinade and re-dipping it in flour for an extra crispy texture.

 Marinating Meat with Raw Vinegar